TOPLLab/topllab.github.io/warduino/reference/development.md

 This tutorial goes over the steps you can take to debug the WARDuino virtual machine with the ESP32 WROVER KIT v4.1, but other boards and JTAGs can also be used.

-::: tip Debugging the Arduino version
+::: info Debugging the Arduino version

 This tutorial uses OpenOCD to debug the ESP-IDF version of WARDuino.
 The Arduino version can be debugged using the new [Arduino IDE 2](https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-debugger).